- Setting Up Email Submissions

 Understanding How Email Submissions Work

-When you receive an email at the provisioned address, a submission will automatically be created in Crowdcontrol and will use the following information:
+When you receive an email at the provisioned address, a submission will be created automatically in Crowdcontrol and will use the following information:

-When a submission is received via email, a claim ticket is sent back to the sender.
+When a submission is received through email, a claim ticket is sent back to the sender.
 Claim tickets allow researchers to associate a submission with their Bugcrowd account so that they can receive points and discuss their findings with you.
 Once a researcher claims a submission, Crowdcontrol will update the submission with the researcher’s username.
 All unclaimed tickets will have “Known-issues” as the username.

 Important Notice-Communicating with Researchers: You will only be able to communicate with the researcher through Crowdcontrol if they claim the submission.